rrrutledge/innersource-intro/outline.md

 This given situation will be the basis to-which we refer throughout the Oriole, most notably when introducing the 5 key terms and heading off misconceptions about InnerSource.

 ## Solution
-Show how the actors in the example can collaborate via InnerSource to overcome the problematic situation.
+Show how the players in the example can collaborate via InnerSource to overcome the problematic situation.
 Explain the benefits of this approach.
-While giving this explanation, naturally include clear definitions of the 5 key terms and also wording specifically designed to dispel misconceptions about InnerSource
+While giving this explanation, naturally include clear definitions of the 5 key terms and also wording specifically designed to dispel misconceptions about InnerSource.
-(before we’ve done those misconceptions the dignity of calling them out directly).

 ## Further Explanation
 Delve into some “gotchas” and more nuanced points about the InnerSource process.